bhargavhegde/bhargavhegde.github.io/docs/about.md

 **Master of Science in Computer Science and Engineering**
 *Buffalo, NY | Aug.
 2024 – Present*

-- **Research Associate at CAVAS Lab** (Connected and Autonomous Vehicle Applications and Systems)
+- Research Associate at **CAVAS Lab**
-- Ongoing research on real-time 3D perception and networking using LiDAR
-- Focus on cooperative perception and V2X communications
+- Research focus: Real-time 3D perception, LiDAR processing, V2X communications
 - [Learn more about my research →](/research)

 ### JSS Academy of Technical Education
 **Bachelor of Engineering in Computer Science and Engineering**
 *Bangalore, India | Aug.
 2016 – Aug.
 2020*

-- Initiated and secured funding for an IoT lab
+- Initiated and secured funding for IoT lab
 - Conducted instructional sessions for junior students

 ---